 More forests equate to more carbon being sequestered.
 That’s why our first step is to hold onto the forest cover that we have, including in cities.
 This won’t be easy!
 The U.S. Forest Service projects total urban and developed land area will increase by 39 to 69 million acres from 2010 to 2060.

 There are many ways to keep our forests as forests, starting with favorable tax policies and strong forest product markets that create positive financial conditions for private forest ownership.
 A complementary approach is to invest in permanent protection by purchasing conservation easements from private landowners and acquiring additional forestland for public ownership.
+The passage of the Great American Outdoors Act in 2020, and new federal efforts to conserve 30 percent of U.S. lands and waters by 2030, will help significantly.

 3. Planting trees = more forests to capture carbon.